 Not all the offerings were high-speed, long-range machines.
 Tata showed off the electric version of its Ace small truck, which was slated to be built in Coventry, and which would top out at 25 mph.
 Alas the market Tata hoped for did not manifest itself and the operation soon closed.
 And Ford did not proceed with the electric Transit Connect.

-The real excitement came though with the emergence of a series of entirely new manufacturers with substantially backing.
+The real excitement came though with the emergence of a series of entirely new manufacturers with substantial backing.

 Both these companies were very well funded and their technology appeared to be right for the times.
 They also expected to achieve sales from many other customers – delivery firms, retailers, utilities, public service outfits, and so on.